helton/blog/content/blog/angular/index.md

 ## `angular.json`

 This file stores the general configuration of an Angular app.
-You usually touch this file to add new global CSS (like when using [Bootstrap](https://getbootstrap.com/), [Foundation](https://foundation.zurb.com/) or other framework)
+You usually touch this file to add new global CSS (like when using [Bootstrap](https://getbootstrap.com/), [Foundation](https://foundation.zurb.com/) or other frameworks)

 ## Versions